nsshommo/jaycuthrell.github.io/blog/_posts/2005-02-12-cat-diapers.markdown

 > "LitterLocker® gives cat lovers an odorless, hygienic, easy way to dispose of waste.
 Pet owners simply scoop and sift clumps in a regular litter box using the litter scoop included with the unit, open the lid and discard the waste in the LitterLocker® container."

-So, now I am wondering if people are secretly buying these, and discarding pet waste in their regular garbage collection in Raleigh and thereby possibly breaking the law?
+So, now I am wondering if people are secretly buying these and discarding pet waste in their regular garbage collection in Raleigh and thereby possibly breaking the law?

 Here's video footage that could be supplied to the authorities: